Twin bombs dropped on power consumers in form of additional charges

 The total surcharge will increase to Rs3.82 per unit.

-Currently, electricity consumers are paying a surcharge of 43 paisa per unit.
+Currently, electricity consumers are paying a surcharge of 43 paisas per unit.

 The surcharge will also be applicable to the K-Electric customers, the notification said.